 Growing optimism around the iPhone business is also driving interest in Apple stock.
 The iPhone SE became a quick hit thanks to its competitive price and features.
 Costing just $399 and eligible for installment purchase, the iPhone SE is priced well for the pandemic-hit market.
-Additionally, Apple plans to release its first slate of 5G iPhones this year, which could help it catch up with Samsung and Huawei in the 5G-capable handset market.
+Also, Apple plans to release its first slate of 5G iPhones this year, which could help it catch up with Samsung and Huawei in the 5G-capable handset market.

 Norway’s DNB bank increases investment in Apple stock

 Norway’s biggest bank by assets, DNB, is one of the investors jostling to increase exposure to Apple stock.
-DNB purchased 114,039 more Apple shares in the second quarter of 2020, bringing its total to 638,357 Apple shares.
+DNB purchased 114,039 more Apple shares in the second quarter of 2020, brought its total to 638,357 Apple shares.

 Court rules favorably for Apple in Irish tax case

-Apple stock rose about 1% yesterday after the General Court of the European Union ruled in its favor in an Irish tax dispute.
+Apple stock rose about 1 percent yesterday after the General Court of the European Union ruled in its favor in an Irish tax dispute.
 The court found no evidence that Apple enjoyed illicit tax benefits from the Irish government.
 In 2016, the EU’s antitrust agency demanded about $15 billion in back taxes from Apple.
 The agency claimed that Apple and Ireland had entered a special tax arrangement that was unfair to other businesses.